Xuther001/CashCompanionBackend/README.md

 create notes for themselves.
 ChatGPT is also integrated to assist users for any inquiries they may have.

 - This repository is the backend.
- Previous commits of this repository can be found here: https://github.com/Xuther001/instakeep
 - The frontend can be found here: https://github.com/Xuther001/CashCompanionFrontend

 Demo of the web app: https://www.youtube.com/watch?v=Rp8jBmOCXek